rb58853/supabase-mcp-server/README.md

 This MCP server was designed to be used with AI IDEs like Cursor and Windsurf and not tested with other clients.

-> 💡 **0.2.0 Update**: You'll need to update your IDE configuration to use the new command:
-> - Old: `python main.py`
-> - New: `uv run supabase-mcp-server` (if installed via package manager)
-> - New: `uv --directory /path/to/supabase-mcp-server run python -m supabase_mcp.main` (if installed from source)

 You can run the server in several ways:
 - as a package script (if you installed it using package manager)
 - as a python module (if you installed it from source)

 > 💡 **0.2.0 Breaking change**: Installation and execution methods have changed to support package distribution.
-The server now runs as a proper Python module instead of a direct script.
+The server now runs as a proper Python module instead of a direct script:
+> - Old: `uv --directory /path/to/supabase-mcp-server run main.py`
+> - New: `uv run supabase-mcp-server` (if installed via package manager)
+> - New: `uv --directory /path/to/supabase-mcp-server run python -m supabase_mcp.main` (if installed from source)

 ### Running as a package script (if you installed it using package manager)